A Printable Version of Student/Parent Handbook is available here.

-As part of their training, students at June Taylor’s School of Dance are expected to behave in a responsible and disciplined manner and to adhere to the rules and regulations outlined in this handbook.
-June Taylor School of dance reserves the right to suspend or dismiss any student or family whose attitude, attendance or conduct is found to be unsatisfactory.
-June Taylor’s School of Dance has a zero tolerance policy for all forms of harassment including but not limited to physical intimidation or injury, verbal or sexual harassment, coercion, theft, possession of weapons and material destruction.
+As part of their training, students at June Taylor’s School of Dance are expected to behave in a responsible and disciplined manner and adhere to the rules and regulations outlined in this handbook.
+June Taylor School of Dance reserves the right to suspend or dismiss any student or family whose attitude, attendance, or conduct is found to be unsatisfactory.
+June Taylor’s School of Dance has a zero-tolerance policy for all forms of harassment, including but not limited to physical intimidation or injury, verbal or sexual harassment, coercion, theft, possession of weapons, and material destruction.

 Students are expected to treat JTSD staff with respect and a positive attitude.
 Students may not enter class late or leave class early without the teacher’s permission.
 Students should not enter or leave the studio during an exercise but should wait for the current exercise to finish.
 There is to be no talking during class.
 Excessive talking is distracting and disrespectful to teachers and classmates.
 It is studio policy that students do not enter a studio before the teacher has given permission to enter but instead should wait in the lobby for the instructor to signal that class is ready to begin.
 Consistent tardiness will result in dismissal.

 Conversation in the lobby and dressing rooms must be appropriate to be heard by all children and adults in the school.
-Gossip, vulgarity, and explicit language are not appropriate studio conversation.
+Gossip, vulgarity, and the use of explicit language is not appropriate studio conversation.
 Discussion of exam scores among students and parents is discouraged – we encourage any students or parents with questions or comments to make a personal appointment with Miss June for discussion.

-Food and drinks, except water, are restricted to the lobby and outside ONLY and are NOT Allowed in any of the studios, dressing rooms, or bathrooms.
+Except for water, food and drinks are restricted to the lobby and outside ONLY and are NOT allowed in any of the studios, dressing rooms, or bathrooms.
 Students are responsible for the disposal of their garbage.
-Please check the space you use for discarded toe tape, tissues, water bottles, hair pins, clothing, etc when leaving the studio.
+Please check the space you use for discarded toe tape, tissues, water bottles, hairpins, clothing, etc., when leaving the studio.
 The recycling bin for bottles and cans is located in the lobby near the drinking fountain – please empty before recycling.

-The floors in both studios are expensive Marley and it is important that we treat them properly.
-Street shoes should not be worn in the studio and it is important that dance shoes are clean before entering the studio.
+The floors in both studios are expensive Marley and we must treat them properly.
+Street shoes should not be worn in the studio and dance shoes must be clean before entering the studio.
 A little bit of dirt on the floor can easily cause a dancer on pointe to slip and indentations or tears in the floor will require expensive repairs.
 Hair spray and other sticky substances are strictly prohibited in the studios.

 Items left in the studios and dressing rooms will be collected at the end of the day and placed in the lost and found bin located in the lobby.
-The lost and found bin is emptied on a monthly basis so frequently checking is advised.
-Shoes and leotards in the loaner bins are not to be used on a regular basis but are provided for emergencies when an item has been lost or left at home.
-Borrowed clothing should be laundered and returned to the bin while shoes should be neatly returned at the end of class.
-Gently used shoes, leotards and tights may be donated to June Taylor’s School of Dance – please bring clean items to the office.
+The lost and found bin is emptied monthly, so frequently checking is advised.
+Shoes and leotards in the loaner bins are not to be used regularly but are provided for emergencies when an item has been lost or left at home.
+Borrowed clothing should be laundered and returned to the bin, while shoes should be neatly returned at the end of class.
+Gently used shoes, leotards, and tights may be donated to June Taylor’s School of Dance – please bring clean items to the office.